 5. The High Cost of Grain-Free Dog Foods

-Moreover, studies have also found many cases where grain free diet can be worse for the dog than a grain-containing brand of commercial food.
+Moreover, studies have also found many cases where grain-free diet can be worse for the dog than a grain-containing brand of commercial food.

-If you decide to switch to or from a grain free dog food diet, remember to do so carefully.
+If you decide to switch to or from a grain-free dog food diet, remember to do so carefully.
 Anytime you change your dog’s food, it is important to do so slowly.

 Start by introducing 10% new food to 90% old food on Day 1 and by Day 7, you should be at 100% new food.
-If you find that your dog has soft stool, diarrhea or vomiting – go back to your old food for a few days and contact your veterinarian.
+If you find that your dog has a soft stool, diarrhea, or vomiting – go back to your old food for a few days and contact your veterinarian.